sensorlogger/owncloud-docker-development/README.md

-## SensorLogger for owncloud Development
+## Owncloud Docker Development Environment for custom web apps

 Simple owncloud docker environment.
-Ready to test and develop SensorLogger for owncloud.
+Ready to test and develop custom apps for owncloud.
 Created and tested for use with Ubuntu 18.04.
 But should work on any system supporting composer and docker.

+Currently supporting

+* SensorLogger
+* 3D File Viewer

+but with some tweaks suitable for others too.

 ### Requirements
 * composer